-Wondering how to get recruiters to notice your application?
+Wondering how to get recruiters to notice your resume and application?
 We’re sharing the seven secrets to a more powerful resume.

 Like it or not, your application to your dream job isn’t going straight to the person hiring for the role.
 Instead, it has to pass through a gatekeeper—typically someone in HR—who is responsible for vetting resumes before passing them along to the very busy hiring manager.
 This is the speed-dating round: You have only a few seconds to make a good impression or risk getting tossed into the reject pile.